Xomega-Net/Xomega.Docs/docs/framework/blazor/components.md

 To configure security for any individual menu item, you can either set its `Policy` property or assign an array of `Roles` that the current user should have to be able to access it.
 If the user's authorization changes in the app, such as after login/logout, the `NavMenu` will be **automatically updated** to reflect the new permissions.

 :::tip
 To remove security from a menu item, you need to set both the `Policy` and `Roles` properties to `null`.
-You can also set the `Policy` to an empty string to restrict it to authorized users only, regardless of their privileges.
+You can also set the `Policy` to an empty string to restrict it only to authorized users, regardless of their privileges.
 :::

 For example, let's say that you define a *Sales* policy in your app configuration as follows.